ellysh/video-game-bots/ClickerBots/output-device-capture.md

 DC is a structure in a memory.
 Developers can interact with it only through the WinAPI functions.
 Each DC contains a [**Device Depended Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183561%28v=vs.85%29.aspx) (DDB). [**Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162461%28v=vs.85%29.aspx) is a in-memory representation of the drawing surface.
 Any manipulation with any graphic object in the DC affects the bitmap.
 Therefore, the bitmap contains a result of all performed operations.

 Simplistically, the bitmap consist of a rectangle of pixels.
-Each pixel have two parameters that are coordinates and color.
+Each pixel has two parameters that are coordinates and color.
 Compliance of the parameters are defined by two dimensional array.
 Indexes of the array's element defines a pixel coordinates.
 Numeric value of the element defines a color code in the color-palette that is associated with the bitmap.
 The array should be processed sequentially pixel-by-pixel for analyzing the bitmap.

-When a DC have been prepared for the output it should be passed to the device specific library for example to Vga.dll for a screen device.
+When a DC has been prepared for the output, it should be passed to the device specific library for example to Vga.dll for a screen device.
 The library transforms a data from DC to the device driver's representation.
 Then the driver become able to display a DC content on the screen.

 ## AutoIt Analysis Functions